remotion-dev/remotion/packages/docs/docs/contributing/bounty.md

 ## Before starting to solve the issue

 Bounties are paid through a third-party platform (i.e., Algora).
 Before you start solving the issue, it’s recommended to create an account on <a href="https://algora.io/">Algora</a>, where you also need to set up and connect your Stripe account.
 Once you have been assigned the issue and created an account on Algora, you are ready to go.
-You can start hacking.

 ## Start with hacking